Money Saving Products I Use

 For full disclosure, please note that some of the links below are affiliate links and I will earn a commission if you purchase through those links (at no extra cost to you).
 I have a strict policy of only recommending products or services I have used personally or have come highly recommended from readers.
 If I recommend something that sucks, nobody wins.
 Also, please do not spend money unless you feel it’s for something you really need and will help you reach your financial goals.

 I have become a rewards card hacker and a big believer in using different cards for different situations to get the most cash back rewards.
-I have listed a few of my favorites below, but you should also check out my credit card comparison tool to find the cards that best suit your needs.
+I have listed a few of my favorites below, but also put together a comprehensive credit card guide to help readers research and find the cards that best suit their needs.

 - Grocery: The Blue Cash Preferred® Card from American Express is the best grocery rewards card out there, and this is the single biggest card expense for most people.
 This is my favorite card, because it offers up 6% cash back on purchases at US supermarkets on the first $6,000 per year (for me, this has included Trader Joe’s, Whole Foods, Meijer, and Kroger).
 I got $435 cash back my first year using the card.
 It also offers 3% cash back at US gas stations & select US department stores, and 1% cash back on other purchases.
 You can get all of the cash back in the form of statement credits.
-It also is currently offering an opportunity to earn 150 reward dollars after you make $1,000 in purchases in the first three months of cardmembership.
+It also is currently offering an opportunity to earn 100 reward dollars, redeemable for a $100 statement credit, after you make $1,000 in purchases with your new card in the first three months.
+Plus, get one year of Amazon Prime after you sign up for a new membership with your Card and meet the spending requirement in the same time period.
 There is an annual fee of $75, but for a 2-person family, I came out $300 ahead on groceries alone, vs. a 1% cash back card.
 I use this card personally for all supermarket purchases.

 IRA (Roth & Traditional):